 An ice maker works just like a tray of ice in that it fills up a tray full of water, freezes the water, and then pops the ice into a bin below.
 The only difference is that the process is completely automated.

-The ice maker is connected to your water line in your home and it automatically fills up the molds in the ice tray with exactly enough water for each mold.
+The maker uses an electric motor, an electrically operated water valve, and an electrical heating unit.
+It’s connected to your water line in your home, and it automatically fills up the molds in the ice tray with exactly enough water for each mold.

-Finally, it activates a shaft that has a series of ejector blades for each mold.
+There’s a heating element inside the mold at the bottom that slightly warms up the ice just enough, so they loosen.
+Finally, it activates a shaft with a series of ejector blades for each mold.
 The ejector blades push each cube out of the mold and into the tray beneath.

 Then, it starts the process all over again and continues to fill up your ice tray.

 You can count on your ice maker in the freezer lasting anywhere from 3-10 years.
 The large difference in time depends on the water quality and how often the machine is used.

 If you are properly taking care of your maker and turning it off when it’s made more ice than you can use, you are extending the life of the ice maker.
 But if you never turn off your ice maker and use it to give your whole neighborhood ice, it won’t last very long.